 A report of this investigation is provided to, and can be obtained from, VCAT.
 VCAT usually releases the report to parties unless there are serious issues of confidentiality or the risk of harm to others.

-The OPA and the State Trustees have a duty officer at the William Cooper Justice Centre to assist the parties.
+The OPA and the State Trustees have a duty officer at VCAT to assist the parties.

-The purpose of the hearing is for VCAT to consider and determine three main issues, which must all be satisfied before it can appoint a guardian or administrator:
+The hearing is for VCAT to consider and determine three main issues, which must all be satisfied before it can appoint a guardian or administrator:

 1 Does the person have a disability?